TinaHeiligers/ambient-weather-heiligers/README.md

 ```
 <br></br>5.
 Verify that you’re getting the results you expect with the alias and then you can remove *oldIndex* when you’re ready.
 <br></br>Note: It’s good practice to use an alias for reads/queries from your application anyway, so if you did that from the get-go, you’d have been able to skip the first three steps in that reindexing process.

-## Ambient Weather Heiligers (weather station data)
-The data is will be indexed into ambient_weather_heiligers_imperial and ambient_weather_heiligers_metric indices with index patterns of the same name.
-The template and alias still need to be defined/refined with an alias so that rollover can happen to a new index based on the same templates.
-The data comes from my very own weather station, mounted on my porch roof, just outside my office.

-### Where the code lives:
- - runFetchNewData.js (class)
- - runConvertImperialToJsonl.js

- **Not currently in use**
- - convert_imperial_to_metric.js
- - metric-data-to_jsonl.js

-## Test branch: adding-elasticsearch-client
-Includes install of `@elastic/elasticsearch (major: 7)

-## Other solutions for sending data to ES
- - build filebeat from code
- - build logstash from code

 ## TODO:
 - ~~Delete duplicate entries: https://www.elastic.co/blog/how-to-find-and-remove-duplicate-documents-in-elasticsearch~~ Current solution is to use logstash